 What are the reasons a parent would consider Open Enrolling their student in the School District of Janesville?

-We rank among the top districts academically in Rock County and the State of Wisconsin.
+We rank among the top districts academically in the State of Wisconsin.
 The support given to our Gifted and Talented students can be seen with our elementary and middle school “Challenge” programs and the extraordinary number of Advanced Placement offerings available to our high school students.
 Our district offers a full complement of special education support services with needs ranging from speech and language to severe cognitive disabilities programming.
 Our district is recognized for meeting each of its student’s needs at their individual readiness (regardless of academic, social, and emotional standing).

 The School of Janesville offers a full range of before and after school co- curricular opportunities at all grade levels.
 Elementary students can participate in a number of clubs and middle and high school students can sharpen their athletic, musical, academic, and leadership skills in a variety of offerings.